splunk/public-o11y-docs/metrics-and-metadata/metric-categories.rst

 .. _metrics-category:

 *****************************************************************
-Metric billing classes
+Metric categories
 *****************************************************************

 .. meta::
-  :description: Learn about metric billing classes in Splunk Observability Cloud.
+  :description: Learn about metric categories in Splunk Observability Cloud.

-These are the available billing classes for metrics in Splunk Observability Cloud:
+These are the available categories for metrics in Splunk Observability Cloud:

-.. include:: /_includes/metric-classes.rst
+.. include:: /includes/metric-categories.rst

 Identify and track the category of a metric
 ====================================================